bcluca/backstubber/README.md

 HTTP status codes
 -----------------

-When you interact with an external service, you can also restrict your stubs to specific HTTP status codes by adding a status prefix to your stub, e.g.:
+When you interact with an external service, you can restrict your stubs to specific HTTP status codes by adding a status prefix to your stub, e.g.:

     example/status/
     └── status